What is Peptide therapy?

 Additionally, since the body is already accustomed to these peptides, they are synthesized, naturally causing less strain.
 Consider how your body processes naturally occurring peptides, like insulin and endorphins.
 Peptide therapy is not introducing the body to anything foreign, which is what makes this type of therapy so scientifically sound.

 Peptide therapies can be made using chemical processes, or produced inside genetically modified cells.
 Many peptide therapies are administered via injection or cream.
-Since peptide therapy is based off of how the body naturally works, there have not been many documented side effects associated with the administration of this type of therapy.
+Since peptide therapy is based on how the body naturally works, there have not been many documented side effects associated with the administration of this type of therapy.